buurd/AaC/documentation/ARCHITECTURE_SUMMARY.md

 *   **Developer**: A person who monitors the system logs.

 ### Containers (Level 2)
-The landscape is composed of independent containers to ensure loose coupling:
+The landscape is composed of independent containers, deployed to **Kubernetes**, to ensure loose coupling:

 **1. Webshop System**
 *   **Webshop WebServer**: A Java application (Java 21) handling customer traffic.